symfony/symfony-docs/components/var_dumper.rst

 .. note::

-    If you want to catch the dump output as a string, please read the :ref:`advanced section <var-dumper-advanced>` which contains examples of it.
+    If you want to catch the dump output as a string or customize the way information are displayed, please read the :ref:`advanced section <var-dumper-advanced>` which contains examples of it.
     You'll also learn how to change the format or redirect the output to wherever you want.